Singhchandann/Generate-Alias-Name-With-NLP-Model/README.md

 ## Project Overview

-This project uses the ai4bharat transliteration engine and a custom fairseq model to generate combinations of alias names for a list of full names.
+This project uses the ai4bharat transliteration engine and a IndicTrans2 fairseq model to generate combinations of alias names for a list of full names.